mozilla/glean.js/samples/web-extension/javascript/README.md

 npm link
 ```

 2. Link the `@mozilla/glean` package to this sample web extension.
-On this `web-extension` folder run:
+On this `web-extension/javascript` folder run:

 ```bash
 npm install
 npm link @mozilla/glean
 ```

 3. Build this sample.
-On this `web-extension` folder run:
+On this `web-extension/javascript` folder run:

 ```bash
 npm run build